nomatteus/to-transit/README.md

-# TOTransit - View TTC Streetcars and Buses Live
+# TOTransit - View TTC Streetcars and Buses Live On A Map

-A real-time transit tracking app for Toronto's TTC system, now powered by free Stadia Maps tiles instead of Google Maps.

 Live at: [totransit.ca](http://totransit.ca)